awslabs/aws-sdk-android-samples/CognitoSyncDemo/README.md

 Running the CognitoSyncDemo Sample
 ============================================
 This sample demonstrates how to use Cognito Sync client library on Android.
-It supports Facebook Login, Login with Amazon as well as Unauthenticated Identities.
+It supports Facebook Login, Login with Amazon, developer authenticated identities as well as Unauthenticated Identities.

 1. Import the project CognitoSyncDemo into Eclipse
    * Go to File -> Import.
 Import Wizard will open.